How do you calculate metal weight?

 Calculating the weight of metals

-Common Metal Densities
+Common Metal Densities1

 To help you get started, here are the densities of frequently used metals: